November 6, 2025

 3D Printer

-A machine which builds a solid object by adding successive layers on top of the previous layer.
+A machine which builds a solid object by successively adding layers on top of the previous layer by transforming the 3D CAD model into a physical three dimensional object.
 A 3D printer is capable of building complex geometries previously not possible.

 3D Printing

 It is the process of adding material in a layer by layer fashion to form a solid object.
-The process is called printing as it is similar to regular printers apart from the fact that 3D printing occurs in three dimensions.
+The process is called printing as it is similar to 2D inkjet printers apart from the fact that 3D printing occurs in three dimensions.

 3D Scan